rouing/lua/README.md

 You can pick the version of lua you want by using one of the following:

 * base branches:
-    * latest: the most current version of lua-5.3.
+    * latest: the most current version of lua-5.3
+    * 5.3: the most current version of lua-5.3
-    * 5.2: the most current version of lua-5.2.
+    * 5.2: the most current version of lua-5.2 (5.2.4)
-    * 5.1: the most current version of lua-5.1.
+    * 5.1: the most current version of lua-5.1 (5.1.5)